keycdn/optimus/readme.txt

 The optimization of images - *including thumbnails* - is conducted in the background and outside of the view of the user.
 The image compression gains per file are displayed by Optimus within the media library in form of a percentage value, see [screenshot](https://wordpress.org/plugins/optimus/screenshots/).

-Differently from common optimization tools, this WordPress image optimization plugin never alters the quality of images.
-Instead, superfluous information that is saved by image processing programs and is not even necessary for displaying the image is extracted from image files.
+Superfluous information that is saved by image processing programs and is not even necessary for displaying the image is extracted from image files.
 This way, the quality of the graphics remains intact while the image size can be reduced significantly.
 If you wish, Optimus keeps all author, EXIF and copyright information contained within the photos — the compressional gains will be correspondingly lower.

 Optimus supports the conversion of images to the new [*WebP* image format](https://www.keycdn.com/blog/convert-to-webp-the-successor-of-jpeg/).